Skip to main content

 What the Bill says: The Bill would severely restrict employers’ ability to use fire and rehire to change terms and conditions.
 It would make any dismissal automatically unfair where the reason for dismissal is that the employee did not agree to the employer’s attempt to vary their terms and conditions of employment, or because they intended to employ another person on varied terms to carry out substantially the same role.
 The Bill provides a limited qualified exception for employers acting in response to financial difficulties affecting their ability to carry on business as a going concern.

-What next: The government will consult on proposals to lift the cap of 90 days’ pay on protective awards for failure to inform and consult in relation to collective redundancies in the context of fire and rehire exercises, as well as the potential role of interim relief as a remedy.
+What next: In a separate consultation, launched on 21 October and closing on 2 December 2024, the government is consulting about proposals to increase or remove entirely the cap of 90 days’ pay on protective awards for failure to inform and consult in relation to collective redundancies in the context of fire and rehire exercises, as well as whether interim relief should be available as a remedy to employees who make a claim for failure to collectively consult in a fire and rehire scenario.

 Read more: